kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/identity.md

 <aside>

-⚠️ You may recognize this section from the Kibo Challenge that was part of your application to join the degree program.
+⚠️ You may recognize some of this section from the Kibo Challenge that was part of your application to join the degree program.

 </aside>